 Providing a decent home for the bettas in the world is key to their wellbeing and overall healthy existence.

-Starter aquarium kits come in different shapes and forms but as you’ll see despite its smaller size the best 5-gallon betta tank, for example, should include the right side equipment and not just a glossy design.
+Betta-friendly starter aquarium kits come in different shapes and forms.
+As you’ll see despite its smaller size the best 5-gallon betta tank, for example, should include the right side equipment and not just a glossy design.